-Figure 1 – Khan Academy Algebra Menu (Khan, 2019b)

 One need not go far to participate in the early adoption of internet instantiations of on-line education.
 Most are didactic and present formatted data, either orally or video visualizations.
-The nature of the presentations will vary, but most are implementations of the lecture-based pedagogy that emulates a classroom experience, e.g. the Kahn Academy style of instruction.
-(Khan, 2019a) Some are just video tapes of live classroom lectures.
+The nature of the presentations will vary, but most are implementations of the lecture-based pedagogy that emulates a classroom experience, e.g. the Kahn Academy style of instruction (Khan, 2019a).
+Some are just video tapes of live classroom lectures.
 There have been a few excursions into interactive programs for training, e.g. America's Army is a serious game that almost accidentally found its way into the training toolbox (Zyda, 2003), having been originally designed as a recruiting tool, but most of the educational programs are not interactive.
 Unlike the many chatbots or artificial assistants now in use, e.g. Alexa, the educational programs present lesson-plan designed lectures in a formal way with a menu choices.
 (Khan, 2019b) Figure 1 shows the top level choices the student can pick, and then the video is shown and ends with a button for the subsequent video, as well as links to self-test evaluations.

 More formal and certified programs are available in many states.
 Many of these use either live video tapes or animated avatars.
 Modeling and simulation often have a role in the visualization of the concepts or to make the lectures more interesting.
 These programs can lead to high school diplomas that are recognized by tertiary education and by future employers.
 The noted education critic, John Taylor Gatto asserts that home schooled students have a better graduation success rate in college than do either public or private school graduates.
 This is made more meaningful when one considers the consistent prevalence of homeschooling across almost all of the family income groups, all around 3.5% of the nation's student population.
 The only notable exception to this is the wealthiest, only 2% of the over $100,000 families home school, vice the 3.8% level of all the rest (NCES, 2015).